manavsehgal/rapid-app-workflow-code/README.md

 ## About the code

-The RAW code represents a start project in target platforms covered in the book.
+The RAW code represents a starter project in target platforms covered by the book.
 Node.js, iOS, and Python.

 *TODO: This is work in progress.*